etwk/blog/content/lists/books.md

 	- [ ] Strangers to Ourselves: Discovering the Adaptive Unconscious
 - [ ] The Social Animal (Elliot Aronson, Joshua Aronson)
 - [ ] The Interpretation of Dreams: The Complete and Definitive Text (Sigmund Freud)
+- [ ] Mistakes Were Made (but Not By Me): Why We Justify Foolish Beliefs, Bad Decisions, and Hurtful Acts (Carol Tavris, Elliot Aronson) #social-psychology
+- [ ] Superforecasting: The Art and Science of Prediction (Philip E. Tetlock, Dan Gardner) #decision-making #must

+### Behavior
+- Annie Duke
+	- [ ] Quit: The Power of Knowing When to Walk Away #trading #decision-making #must
+	- [ ] Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts #decision-making #business  #trading #must
+- [ ] The Optimist's Telescope: Thinking Ahead in a Reckless Age (Bina Venkataraman) #decision-making #must
+- [ ] Nudge (Richard H. Thaler, Cass R. Sunstein) #decision-making #business #must
+- [ ] Predictably Irrational, Revised and Expanded Edition: The Hidden Forces That Shape Our Decisions (Dan Ariely) #must

 ### Neuropsychology
 - [ ] Neurofeedback in the Treatment of Developmental Trauma: Calming the Fear-Driven Brain (Sebern F. Fisher)